Gana Misra

 Common Pitfalls to Avoid

 Over-interpreting individual filings: Sometimes a CEO departure is just a retirement.
 Not everything is significant.
+The SEC's guidance on materiality (SAB 99) provides a useful framework for assessing significance.
 The pattern matters more than any single event.

 Confirmation bias: If you're bearish on a stock, you'll see every 8-K as confirming your thesis.
 Stay objective.
 Let the full pattern speak, not cherry-picked filings.